JohannesBroens/Automatic-Satelitte-Island-Discovery/README.md

 ```

 ## Replication not tested
-The code has not been tested on another machine.
-The code was developed on a machine with the following specifications:
+The code has only been tested on machines with below specifications.
+The replication-process of the project has not been tested.
+### Machine specifications (local)
 - OS: Ubuntu 23.04
 - CPU: Intel i9-8950HK
 - GPU: NVIDIA Quadro P3200M
 - RAM: 32 GB
 - Storage: 1 TB SSD
 - CUDA: 11.8

+### Machine specifications (GPU cluster: Slurm)
+- GPU: NVIDIA® RTX™ A6000
+- CPU: 8x Unspecified
--
+- RAM: 64 GB

+## License

 ## Data
 The data is located in the `data` folder.
 The data consists of 2 different types of data: Shapefiles (`.dbf`, `.prj`, `.sbn`, `.sbx`, `.shp`, `.shx`, `.xml`) and Satellite images (`.tif`).
 The shapefiles are used to create the masks for the satellite images.
 Windows of the satellite images are extracted and the corresponding masks are created.